 Nuclear medicine uses small amounts of radioactive material (radiotracers) and a nuclear imaging camera to look for cell abnormalities.
 It is extremely sensitive to changes in the function of a tissue, bone or organ.
 For this reason, it is an integral component in the management, prevention and treatment of many serious conditions, including cancer, kidney disease and heart disease.

 An on-call technologist and physician are available on weekdays, weekends and holidays.

 Two Reasons Why Nuclear Medicine is Used

-- Unlike other types of imaging such as x-rays, nuclear medicine diagnostic procedures provide information about the function of nearly every human organ.
+- Unlike other types of imaging (e.g., X-rays), nuclear medicine diagnostic procedures can provide information about the function of nearly every human organ.

 - For even more detail, nuclear medicine scans can be superimposed with CT or MRI, a process known as PET/CT or SPECT/CT (SPECT scan).

 Nuclear Medicine at UC San Diego Health